csujedihy/lc-all-solutions/378.kth-smallest-element-in-a-sorted-matrix/question.md

 Note:
-You may assume k is always valid, 1 ≤ k ≤ n2.
+You may assume k is always valid, 1 &le; k &le; n2.